mcaceresb/stata-staggered/README.md

 * -------------------------------------------------------------------------------
 ```

-The Callaway and Sant’Anna estimator corresponds with calling the
+The Callaway and Sant'Anna estimator corresponds with calling the
 staggered function with option `beta(1)`, and the
 Sun and Abraham estimator corresponds with calling staggered with option `beta(1)`
 and `use_last_treated_only`.
 If one is interested in the simple